Acupuncture during pregnancy

 The acupuncture points used are very targeted and the needles stimulate nerves deep down to trigger the body to release endorphins.
 In turn, these endorphins can mute pain signals and reduce any unpleasant pregnancy symptoms.
 It can also help to resolve other general health issues.

 Researchers have also shown that pelvic pain and other lower back pain in pregnancy can be reduced.
 Pregnant women who are treated with acupuncture on specific points on their ear during their second and third trimester, can see a huge relief in their back pain.

 Similarly, women whose medication for depression may be reduced or changed during pregnancy, can be helped with acupuncture.
 And women with severe pregnancy-induced headaches can likewise use acupuncture to make them feel better.

 It's even been found that pregnant women who have trouble getting to sleep and who wake frequently in the night, sleep better if they are treated with acupuncture.

 Risks of acupuncture during pregnancy

-There are very few risks associated with acupuncture during pregnancy but there are a few specific points around the ankle which can cause contractions, so are best avoided.
+Research has shown that acupuncture is safe to have during pregnancy.
+There are very few risks associated with accupuncture during pregnancy but there are a few specific points around the ankle which can cause contractions, so are best avoided.

 It goes without saying too that you should be very careful when looking for an acupuncture practitioner.
-Look for one who is qualified and certified, like the experts at the London Acupuncture Clinic, with experience of acupuncture during pregnancy.
+Look for one who is a member of the British Acupuncture Council (BAC), like the experts at the Twickenham Acupuncture Clinic, with experience of acupuncture during pregnancy.